MASQ-Project/Node/CONTRIBUTING.md

 * A link to the [MASQ Node issues board](https://github.com/orgs/MASQ/projects/1)

-* A link to the [MASQ Node Azure Pipelines build site](https://dev.azure.com/masqpipelines/MASQ%20Node/_build)
+* A link to the [MASQ Node GitHub Actions build site](https://github.com/MASQ-Project/Node/actions)

 * A link to the [MASQ Node build results site](https://masq-results.github.io/MASQ-results/)